 Resin/hardener combinations reach an excellent degree of cure for

 most applications with only a room temperature cure.
-Resin/hardener combinations with LAM-251-HT and LAM-239 Hardener require an elevated temperature post-cure to achieve optimal physical properties.
+Resin/hardener combinations with LAM-251-HT, LAM-239 and all the HTP resin/hardener combinatins require an elevated temperature post-cure to achieve optimal physical properties.

-Maximum properties will not be reached if the actual post-cure schedule is below the minimum.
-However, even with post-cure schedule below the minimum, most resin/hardener combinations will achieve increased properties.
+Published properties will not be reached if the acutal post-cure schedule is below the specified temperatures.

 During a post-cure, the temperature of the part is slowly raised to the post-cure target temperature, held for a period of time, then slowly lowered to room temperature.
 Post-cure schedules vary depending on the resin/hardener combination, the desired laminate physical properties, and the capability of the post-cure equipment to reach and maintain a target temperature.